hessllab/HW_2/README.md

 `cat animals.txt | head -n 5 | tail -n 3 | sort > final.txt`

-**ANSWER:** Every line of animals.txt is called, then first five lines from the previous call are produced, then last 3 lines from the previous call, and finally the contents from the previous command are sorted first by date, then by animal name
+**ANSWER:** Every line of animals.txt is called, then first five lines from the previous call are produced, then last 3 lines from the previous call, and the contents from the previous command are sorted first by date, then by animal name.
+Output is written to a file called....

 __Problem 2: For the file _animals.txt_ from the previous exercise, the command:
 `cut -d , -f 2 animals.txt` .